 H.R.
-2989, the Financial Transparency Act (FTA) is a bill that seeks to unlock data in the financial regulatory sector.
-The proposed bill would direct seven of the Financial Stability Oversight Council (FSOC) financial regulatory agencies to adopt consistent data fields and formats for the information they already collect from industry under securities, commodities, and banking laws.
+2989, the Financial Transparency Act (FTA), a House bill, and S.4295, the Financial Data Transparency Act (FDTA), a Senate bill, seek to unlock data in the financial regulatory sector.
+The proposed bills would direct seven of the Financial Stability Oversight Council (FSOC) financial regulatory agencies to adopt consistent data fields and formats for the information they already collect from industry under securities, commodities, and banking laws.
 On October 25th, the U.S. House of Representatives concluded consideration of the FTA.
 The bill passed with overwhelming support, 400-19.
-The legislation now is moving through the Senate for consideration.
 Although specific standards such as the LEI are not specifically mentioned in the bill, the requirement for "legal entity identifiers" is cited.
-The LEI is the only entity identifier that meets the criteria specified in the FTA, most notably, "be nonproprietary or made available under an open license" and "incorporate standards developed and maintained by voluntary consensus standards bodies".
+The LEI is the only entity identifier that meets the criteria specified in the FTA/FDTA, most notably, "be nonproprietary or made available under an open license" and "incorporate standards developed and maintained by voluntary consensus standards bodies".
 Open, non-proprietary data standards, established by voluntary standard bodies, create transparency and facilitate the open exchange of information for regulators.

-GLEIF is also working directly with financial institutions (FIs) within its Validation Agent operating model (VA) to issue LEIs for their clients, in cooperation with LEI Issuer organizations officially accredited by GLEIF, by leveraging their business as usual client identification procedures in Know Your Customer (KYC) and client onboarding processes.
+GLEIF is also working directly with financial institutions (FIs) within its Validation Agent operating model (VA) to issue LEIs for their clients and funds, in cooperation with LEI Issuer organizations officially accredited by GLEIF, by leveraging their business as usual client identification procedures in Know Your Customer (KYC) and client onboarding processes.
 This model, triggering LEI growth beyond regulatory mandates, would help to make the financial ecosystem more transparent and accessible for all parties.
-VA's have already begun utilizing the LEI within capital markets, which will result in greater coverage of LEIs, at a lower cost, for debt and equity issuers over time, while also increasing the overall coverage of filing entities (including Form 20-F filers) more broadly.
+FIs have already begun utilizing the LEI within capital markets, which will result in greater coverage of LEIs, at a lower cost, for debt and equity issuers over time.

 The Commission also could benefit from data that is contained in the LEI record.
 For example, company legal name, legal address and headquarter address, all of which are part of a LEI record, can be retrieved automatically or verified from a LEI record.
-GLEIF facilities mapping through an open-API, which is available at no costs to end users.
-All LEI data is validated and verified by LEI issuers against authoritative sources which results in a trusted source of entity data.
+GLEIF facilities mapping through an <a href="https://example.com/open-api.co